altruios/namshubettulpa/public/namshubettuple/errors.md

 "And you don’t remember anything about the walls."
 *The man across from him shook his head,*
 "Not even a little bit"
-~When kent told him about how he was just...~
+~When Kent told him about how he was just...~
 ~Facing the wall.~
 ~Bewilderment was the response.~
 ~More and more he questioned his sanity...~